eyecode4you/Bash-Practice/15: Booting the Linux System/README.md

 ### Modern System Initialization
 - systemd
 - Starts services in parallel
-- Groups services (units) into targets
+- Groups services (units) into targets instead of using runlevels
 - Uses config files & systemctl for management